DEV Community

 Do not mess with schema and data migrations!
 Separate those problems.
 There is a pretty common strategy for this:

-• Use migrations only for schema changes
+• Use migrations only for schema changes.

-• Use one-off tasks to seed/transform/import data
+• Use one-off tasks to seed, transform, or import data.

 How can you onboard it?